 LED taillamps are standard, and the air conditioning system can be deleted to save weight.
 Traction control and a limited-slip differential are optional.
-Equipped with a six-speed gearbox, Lotus says the Elise will go from zero to 60 mph in less than 5 seconds.
+Lotus also builds the Exige S coupe, which shares platforms with the Elise.

 Based in Norfolk, England, Lotus was founded in 1952 by Colin Chapman.
 Group Lotus has a formidable reputation for engineering innovation and racing victories.

-Countless cars are described as "aggressive," but the Elise truly looks the part, with its huge air intakes behind the doors, long sloped headlight covers, ground-hugging stance and businesslike demeanor.
+Countless cars are described as "aggressive," but the Elise truly looks the part, with its huge air intakes behind the doors, long sloped headlight covers and ground-hugging stance.

 Lotus says the Elise was the first production car to have a bonded, extruded aluminum chassis; it weighs just 150 pounds.
 Composite body panels are used, and the entire car weighs slightly less than 2,000 pounds — about 300 pounds less than a Toyota Yaris hatchback.
 A black cloth top is standard, and a body-colored hardtop can be installed.

-The four-wheel-independent suspension features Eibach coil springs and Bilstein gas shock absorbers.
+The coil-spring suspension can be optionally equipped with Bilstein shock absorbers.
 Standard eight-spoke cast-aluminum wheels hold Yokohama tires that measure P175/55R16 in the front and P225/45R17 in the rear.
 An optional Sport Package adds wider front tires and lighter wheels (56.2 pounds for all four, versus 70.4 pounds with the standard wheels).
 AP Racing supplies the twin-piston front brake calipers, while Brembo provides the single-piston rear calipers.
 All four discs are cross-drilled to resist brake fade.
 The optional Track Pack includes an adjustable track suspension and an adjustable front anti-roll bar.

 Under the Hood

-A Lotus-tuned 1.8-liter four-cylinder engine that incorporates variable cam timing and lift technology — most VVT engines vary the timing only — to produce 190 hp.
+The Elise has a Lotus-tuned 1.8-liter four-cylinder engine that incorporates variable cam timing and lift technology — most VVT engines vary the timing only — to produce 190 hp.
 Peak horsepower is achieved at 7,800 rpm, and the engine delivers 138 pounds-feet of torque at 6,800 rpm.
 A C64 six-speed manual gearbox is supplied by Toyota, and Lotus engineers designed its shift linkage mechanism.
 The drivetrain powers both the regular Elise and the California Special Edition.